d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 \sigma_X^2 = \int_{-\infty}^\infty x^2p(x) \; dx - \left(\frac{1}{2}\right)^2 = \frac{1}{3} - \frac{1}{4} = \frac{1}{12}.
 $$

-As a warning, let us examine one more example, known as the *Cauchy distribution*.
+As a warning, let's examine one more example, known as the *Cauchy distribution*.
 This is the distribution with p.d.f. given by

 $$
 p(x) = \frac{1}{1+x^2}.